 Fifth Day – Learning Outside the Classroom

-On every Friday in a week without a holiday (like Presidents Day), we have a special, all day program we call Fifth Day.
-These fall into four categories: the Physical Activity, STEM, Humanities, and Service.
+On most Fridays, we have a special, all-day program we call Fifth Day.
+These activities fall into four categories: physical activity, STEM, humanities, and service.
 Faculty members lead the activities, sharing their passion with the students and modeling the traits of lifelong learning.

 The Fifth Day follows Dr. David Kolb’s Experiential Learning Model which makes learning more relatable and leads to the development of skills for lifelong learning.
 While other schools have moved away from learning outside the classroom, Covington Classical Academy embraces it as an important part of a classical liberal arts education.